jarusll/the-logs/index.md

 I might change the name given its not a class browser.

+*Everything is just an abstraction away.* - Suraj Yadav

+*The less code I look at, the better* - Zen Suraj Yadav

+Alright I used the extension for a while and here are somethings that I can improve.
+- Focus directly on input with a shortcut.
+- Navigate using arrow keys.
+- When I click open a file, it should automatically focus on outline view with it being expanded.

 # 2022-07-17

 The prototype of ClassBrowser vscode extension is ready.
 I ll add features incrementally and clean up the code.